-While the overall goal is to establish a study process for potential application in other Oklahoma watersheds, it is important to recognize that each watershed will differ in terms of water supply, water use, future demand, and priorities.
+While the overall goal is to establish an ISF study process for potential application in other Oklahoma watersheds, it is important to recognize that each watershed will differ in terms of water supply, water use, future demand, and priorities.
 Flow recommendations and criteria that may be developed for the scenic - designated Illinois River would not be extrapolated to other stream systems.
 Again, the emphasis of this study is the process itself, not the specific flow recommendations that may be developed for the Illinois River system.
 Thus, the watershed-specific results of the pilot would only apply to the upper Illinois River watershed, but the same process (modified based on lessons learned in the pilot) could be applied to other watersheds in Oklahoma with different watershed-specific conditions and goals, and different watershed-specific findings.
+The pilot study should help identify concerns and needs associated with applying the approach elsewhere in the state.